benchristel/docky-frost/README.md

 1. `git clone https://github.com/benchristel/docky-frost ~/.local/share/docky/themes/Frost`
 2. `killall docky` and relaunch Docky.
 3. Right-click the Docky icon in the dock and choose "Settings".
 Choose "Frost" from the dropdown labeled "Theme".
+4. Choose your icon size.
+The `main` branch of docky-frost is designed for 64px icons.
+If you want to use 48px icons, check out the `48px` branch.

 ## Tips for installing Docky